FlipsideCrypto/fsc-evm/models/doc_descriptions/defi/ez_dex_liquidity_pool_actions.md

     pool_address,
     pool_name,
     platform,
-    SUM(CASE WHEN event_name IN ('Mint', 'AddLiquidity') THEN 1 ELSE 0 END) AS additions,
-    SUM(CASE WHEN event_name IN ('Burn', 'RemoveLiquidity') THEN 1 ELSE 0 END) AS removals,
-    COUNT(DISTINCT liquidity_provider) AS unique_lps,
+    SUM(CASE WHEN event_name IN ('Mint', 'AddLiquidity', 'Deposit') THEN 1 ELSE 0 END) AS additions, SUM(CASE WHEN event_name IN ('Burn', 'RemoveLiquidity', 'Withdraw') THEN 1 ELSE 0 END) AS removals, COUNT(DISTINCT liquidity_provider) AS unique_lps,
     COUNT(*) AS total_actions
 FROM <blockchain_name>.defi.ez_dex_liquidity_pool_actions
 WHERE block_timestamp >= CURRENT_DATE - 7
-GROUP BY 1, 2, 3, 4
+GROUP BY 1, 2, 3
 HAVING total_actions >= 10
 ORDER BY total_actions DESC
 LIMIT 100;